aceton2/mondux/README.md

 On the other hand, for simplicities sake, I implemented `psycopg2` directly, rather than using a ORM like `SQLAlchemy`.
 This would possibly change in further development.

 ### App Architecture
 Seperation of concerns here is simple: a controller layer, and a business logic layer, a database connection layer.
-In the case of this app these are represented by single classes
+In the case of this app these are represented by modules residing in a single file.

-Controller - `accounts.py` which binds into the main app as a `Blueprint` Business - `business.py` which is responsible for the business logic regarding accounts Database - `db_connect.py` which handles requests to the database
+- Controller - `accounts.py` which binds into the main app as a `Blueprint`
+- Business - `business.py` which is responsible for the business logic regarding accounts

-Note: Queries are written directly in the `db_connect` class.
-In subsequent developements this would be refactored.
+- Database - `db_connect.py` which handles requests to the database

 ##### Database

 The database contains a single table `accounts`.
 Fields are `id`, `account_number`, `balance_cents`.
 A minimal setup for the requested functionality.

-Note: balance is in cents to avoid floating points.
+Balance is in cents to avoid floating points.

 ### Docker

 The image used for the Flask application is built on `python:3.6-slim` and subsequently installs python dependencies for this project via `requirements.txt`.
-One additional dependency is installed: `netcat` to handle scanning for the `postgres` service before starting the web app.
+One additional dependency is installed: `netcat` to handle scanning for the `postgres` service before starting `mondux`.

 Since development was exclusively in containers, for flexibility I implemented an `extends` pattern allowing for different setups when running the containers.